BlinkID/blinkid-flutter/README.md

 #### Android
 Android folder is fully initialized after running `./initFlutterDemo.sh`.
 The script will replace default `MainActivity.java` with the
-`./demoApp/MainActivity.java`.
-This is important, because the plugin works only if `MainActivity` extends `io.flutter.app.FlutterActivity` and if it is registered in the following way `BlinkidFlutterPlugin.registerWith(registrarFor("com.microblink.blinkid_flutter.BlinkidFlutterPlugin"))`.
+`./sample_files/MainActivity.java`.
+This is important, because the plugin works only if `MainActivity` extends `io.flutter.app.FlutterActivity` and if it is registered in the following way `MicroblinkFlutterPlugin.registerWith(registrarFor("com.microblink.flutter.MicroblinkFlutterPlugin"))`.

 #### iOS
 To initialize BlinkID framework for use with iOS, after you've added the dependency to `blinkid_flutter` to your `pubspec.yaml`, go to `NameOfYourProject/ios`and run `pod install`.